drugz/clickhouse_test/README.md

 # clickhouse_test
 ## Test project

-### Run docker container with Clickhouse and SvelteKit
+### Run docker container with local Clickhouse and SvelteKit
+Make copy of .env.example and rename it to .env.
 ```
 docker-compose -f docker-compose.yml up -d
 ```